saschaishikawa/lightCam/README.md

 How it works
 ============
-The Processing sketch `lightCam.pde` uses your webcam to come up with an average brightness for each frame.
-The frames are blurred to remove unwanted noise and make the "light curve" more realistic.
-Note that most webcams recalibrate after sudden changes in brightness which results in a sudden peak in the plot which are not found in real light curves.
-Otherwise, each frame represents a single observation, or data point, analogous to how NASA's Kepler telescope generates its light curves.
+The lightCam app uses your webcam to create a "light curve" by taking a picture every 30 seconds and plotting its average brightness.
+The higher the point appears in the plot, the brighter the frame and vice versa.
+Note that most webcams recalibrate after sudden changes in brightness which results in a sudden peak in the plot which is not found in real light curves.
+Otherwise, each frame represents a single observation, or data point, not unlike the light curves generated from NASA's Kepler telescope.